IENT/spams-opencv/README.md

 # OpenCV SPAMS Interface

 This repostory contains a small set of conversion functions between OpenCV and SPAMS as well as a few examples how to use spams from cpp with opencv.
+Of course you need opencv installed.

 ## Build Instructions